toneil/parliament-corpus/README.md

 + `--discard, -d` If set, all raw video files will be deleted once the audio has been extracted from them.

 ### Example usage
+Running the following commands will download all speeches made by Isabella Lövin as well as all speeches held between January and July 2016.
+The raw video data will be discarded after the audio tracks have been extracted.
 ```
 corpus-lookup -f Isabella -l Lövin
 ┌──────────────────────────────────────────────────┬────────────────────┬────────────────────┬──────────┬──────────┬──────────────────────────────────────────────────┐